valens200/GSoC-2024/README.md

-During my participation in the Google Summer of Code (GSoC) program, I focused on enhancing the quality of the system by improving and adding new unit and integration tests cases.Through this, I verified and tested all functionalities making sure there are work as expected and meet the requirements.
+During my participation in the Google Summer of Code (GSoC) program, I focused on enhancing the quality of the system by improving and adding new unit and integration tests cases.Through this, I tested all functionalities to verify whether they work as expected and meet the requirements.
 After finishing unit tests cases development for APIs and models, I improved and wrote new integration tests for Data Access Objects (DAOs).

 1.  #### Unit tests development